• Articles

 Let’s first understand;

-An electric vehicle (EV) runs on an electric motor rather than an internal-combustion engine that creates power by burning a mixture of gasoline and gases.
+An electric vehicle (EV) runs on an electric motor rather than an Internal Combustion Engine(ICE) that creates power by burning a mixture of gases of gasoline.

-As a result, such a vehicle is considered a potential replacement for current-generation automobiles to solve issues such as growing pollution, global warming, decreasing natural resources, and so on.
+Such an electric vehicle is considered a potential replacement for current automobiles to solve issues such as pollution, global warming, and decreasing natural resources.

 How does an Electric Vehicle work?